ashwani-fire/MICRO-ML/Digit Classifier/README.md

 # HandWritten DigitCLassifoer

 For This Project I created Train data.
-I made 25 Images of Digits
+I made 25 Images of Digits.
+Why did i choose SVM.
+Ans.
+SVM is very memory Efficient when it w port it to c.
+But Now We have Its Alternative RVM(Relevance Vector Machine).
 ## Feature Extaction

 When dealing with images, if you use a CNN this step is often overlooked: CNNs are made on purpose to handle raw pixel values, so you just throw the image in and it is handled properly.